 Female fully winged.
-Body and legs yellow, antennal segments V–VI brown distally, fore wing pale with dark bands at base and medially.
-Antennae 8-segmented; VIII slender, more than 6 times as long as wide; segments III–IV each with a long forked sense cone.
-Head with ocellar setae pair I not present, pair III small and arising within ocellar triangle.
+Body and legs yellow, antennal segments V–VI brown distally, fore wing pale with distinctive dark bands at base and medially.
+Antennae 8-segmented; VIII slender, more than 6 times as long as wide; segments III & IV each with long forked sense cone.
+Head wider than long; ocellar setae pair I not present, pair III small and within ocellar triangle.
 Pronotum with 2 pairs of small but prominent posteroangular setae, external pair no longer than width of antennal segment III.
 Metanotum weakly reticulate, median setae small, well behind anterior margin.
 Fore wing slender, first vein with 3 setae on distal half, second vein with 3 or 4 setae; some cilia wavy on posterior margin.
-Tergites with weak transverse sculpture medially, posterior margin with complete craspedum; tergite VIII with plastron-like sculpture extending around spiracle to antecostal ridge.
-Sternites III–VI with large lobed marginal craspedum.
+Tergites with weak transverse sculpture medially, posteromarginal craspedum complete; tergite VIII with plastron-like sculpture extending around spiracle to antecostal ridge.
+Sternites III–VI with large lobed craspedum.

 Male not known.

-The genus Chaetanaphothrips currently includes 20 species, mostly from southeastern Asia (Nonaka & Okajima, 1992), but with three that have become widely distributed around the world.
-Two of these, leeuweni and signipennis, have only a single pair of pronotal posteroangular setae, whereas orchidii has two pairs of such setae (Mound & Marullo, 1996).
+Twenty species are currently listed in Chaetanaphothrips.
+Most of these are from southeastern Asia (Nonaka & Okajima, 1992), but three have become widely distributed around the world (Mound & Marullo, 1996).
+Two of these, C. leeuweni and C. signipennis, have only a single pair of pronotal posteroangular setae, whereas C. orchidii has two pairs of such setae.